Climate change: we're there

 In the UK and around the world, the Red Cross helps people prepare for, deal with and recover from the impacts of climate change.
 Working together, we can make a difference.

-The impact of climate change
+The Red Cross and climate change

 - Around 1 in 7 people have been directly impacted by the climate crisis in the past ten years.

-- In the past ten years, 83 per cent of all disasters triggered by natural hazards were caused by extreme weather and climate-related events, such as floods, storms and heatwaves.
+- In the past ten years, 86 per cent of all disasters triggered by natural hazards were caused by extreme weather and climate-related events, such as floods, storms and heatwaves.